isomerpages/moe-jpjc/_about-jpjc/History/Jurong Junior College.md

 Much thought went into designing the college crest.
 The result was a unique silver ‘tear drop’ on green background.
 The crest was unique and differed significantly from the typical school crests of that era.
 </p>
 <p>
 During the rebranding exercise in the early 2000s, green became the principle colour for practical purposes.
 The crest, with concentric arcs depicted the two ‘J’s and the dot completed the letter ‘J’.
 Together, they formed the shape of a teardrop signifying the ‘effort’ and ‘toil’ of all in the college to attain their desired outcomes.
 The colour green captured the spirit of youthful enthusiasm, energy and dynamism, essential ingredients for achievement and progress.
-With achievement and progress being enduring buzz words of the educational landscape, the college’s motto not only reinforced these ideas but encouraged students to keep aiming for the stars and never resting on their laurels—hence the Latin ‘_Plus Ultra’_ was chosen as JJ’s motto - ‘This Far and Farther’ in English.
+With achievement and progress being enduring buzz words of the educational landscape, the college’s motto not only reinforced these ideas but encouraged students to keep aiming for the stars and never resting on their laurels—hence the Latin ‘<i>Plus Ultra</i>’ was chosen as JJ’s motto - ‘This Far and Farther’ in English.
 A perennially relevant motto, the English translation was further refined to a more pithy ‘Further Beyond’.
 </p>

 <h5><strong><center>College Song</center></strong></h5>

-**-audio recording-**

 <center>The road unwinds before us<br>
 And we must venture on<br>